 Analyzing AI Share of Voice

 AI Share of Voice (SOV) shows how often your brand appears in AI responses compared to competitors.
 HubSpot’s AI Search Grader looks at brand references in queries that prospects use to research your industry.
 The tool gives a score out of 20, with higher numbers suggesting better visibility.
-A detailed SOV tracking should focus on three key metrics:- Frequency of mentions – Your brand’s appearance rate in AI responses

 - Sentiment analysis – The positive, neutral, or negative tone of mentions